Playback and Options

 Frame mode:

-- All Frames: computes all images one after the other, possibly slower than the FPS defined by the composition.
-The animation will be played back at the correct speed once all the images have been cached.
+- All Frames: computes all images one after another, possibly slower than the FPS defined by the composition.
+The animation will be played back at the correct speed once all images have been cached.

 -

-Play Visible Range: when this option is enabled, the Work Area are ignored in order to read (usually in a loop) the visible area in the Timeline.
-This is very useful when you need to adjust a Motion-Path by focusing on a very specific part of the animation.
+Play Visible Range: when this option is enabled, the Work Areas are ignored in order to read the visible area in the Timeline (usually in a loop).
+This is very useful when you need to adjust a Motion Path by focusing on a very specific part of the animation.

 -

-Plaback Autoscroll: moves the view on the Timeline automatically when the Playhead moves and reaches the Dope sheet limit.
+Plaback Autoscroll: moves the view on the Timeline automatically when the playhead moves and reaches the end of dope sheet.

 Selection Options